-1.2.3 Distribution of Law-Making Power
+1.5 Distribution of Law-Making Power

-Distribution of power imposes another limitation on the overriding labour policy.
-It will be observed that the power to make laws for the whole or any part of the territory of India is vested in the Parliament.
-This power extends only to such subjects of legislations as are enumerated in Union List and Concurrent List of the Seventh Schedule of the Constitution.
-Further, the Parliament has been empowered to make laws on any of the matters of the State List under the following conditions.
-First, if the Council of States declares by resolution supported by not less than two-third of the members present and voting that it is necessary or expedient in the national interest that the Parliament should make laws in respect to any matter enumerated in the State List specified in the resolution, it shall be lawful for the Parliament to make laws on such matters.
-The resolution will remain in force for the period of one year unless relaxed.
-Second, the Parliament is empowered to legislate on any matter enumerated in the State List while proclamation of emergency is in operation.
-Third, the Parliament is empowered to legislate for two or more states by their consent.
-Such a legislation shall apply to such states and any other state by which it is adopted afterwards by resolution passed in this behalf by each of the houses of state legislature.
-The Parliament has also been given power to legislate on such matters as are not enumerated in the Seventh Schedule.
-Quite apart from this, fundamental rights and freedom of inter-state trade and commerce impose express limitation on the legislative power.
+Appropriation of intensity forces another constraint on the abrogating work approach.
+It will be seen that the ability to make laws for the entire or any piece of the region of India is vested in the Parliament.
+This power stretches out just to such subjects of enactments as are specified in Union List and Concurrent List of the Seventh Schedule of the Constitution.
+Further, the Parliament has been enabled to make laws on any of the issues of the State List under the accompanying conditions.
+Initially, if the Council of States proclaims by goals bolstered by at least two-third of the individuals present and casting a ballot that it is important or convenient in the national intrigue that the Parliament should make laws in regard to any issue identified in the State List determined in the goals, it will be legitimate for the Parliament to make laws on such issues